Sreya-Ravi/Searching-BinarySearch/README.md

 # Searching-BinarySearch
-The child repo: Searching-BinarySearch, consists of solutions to all the Searching-BinarySearch-related problem-solving questions solved from various coding platforms.
+The child repo: Searching-BinarySearch, consists of solutions to all the BinarySearch-related problem-solving questions solved from various coding platforms.
 It is one of the many child repos of the root repo: [masterDSA](https://github.com/Sreya-Ravi/masterDSA).

 <br/>